cnlohr/wiflier/README.md

 #### MM: Motors in manual mode

 Disable automatic control of motors, they will now respond to the M(number) commands.
+Optionally, can take up to 4 arguments for the new motor set values.

 #### M0, M1, M2, M3: Set motor speed.